MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-docs-may-2018.md

 ### Multi-instance UWP apps

 Windows now allows you to run multiple instances of your UWP app, with each in its own separate process.
 [Watch the video](https://www.youtube.com/watch?v=clnnf4cigd0&feature=youtu.be) to learn how to create a new app that supports this feature, then [read the developer docs](../launch-resume/multi-instance-uwp.md) for more guidance on how and why to use this feature.

+## Samples

+### Customer database tutorial

+This tutorial creates a basic UWP app for managing a list of customers, and introduces concepts and practices useful in enterprise development.
+It walks you through implementing UI elements and adding operations against a local SQLite database, and provides loose guidance for connecting to a remote REST database if you wish to go further.
+[Check out the tutorial here](../enterprise/customer-database-tutorial.md)